Revised on 24 May 2017 and 26 August 2017; originally published on 6 October 2016. New text is in green font; newest text is in blue font.

 - X-Flares per Year for Solar Cycle 24 (so far)

-I’ve been doing some sunspot research to find out what happened in the years 2000-2001 and 2013, which signaled large changes in my own hologram.
-Taking all this beyond the interpersonal and physical-astral arena, I thought I’d check astrogeophysics for an explanation.
+I have been doing some sunspot research to find out what happened in the years 2000-2001 and 2013, which signaled large changes in my own hologram.
+Taking all this beyond the interpersonal and physical-astral arena, I thought I would check astrogeophysics for an explanation.
 Here’s what I have:

 Scientists classify solar flares according to their x-ray brightness in the wavelength range 1 to 8 Angstroms.
 There are 3 categories: